joshua-bowden/learn-avoid/README.md

 ## Discussion

 It seems to be extremely hard to learn avoidance alongside manipulation.
 The behavior cloning that we used has obvious flaws like averaging multimodal actions, but it is widely used for manipulation again because manipulation is hard to explore.
-Another learning method, maximum entropy RL, has some ability to be robust to obstacles because it tries to complete a task in as random of a way as possible, but avoidance is only by chance and not from actual understanding.
+Another learning method, maximum entropy RL [2], has some ability to be robust to obstacles because it tries to complete a task in as random of a way as possible, but avoidance is only by chance and not from actual understanding.

-See below for max entropy trained with no obstacle and evaluated without an obstacle (BAIR).
+See below for max entropy trained with no obstacle and evaluated without an obstacle [2].

 <img width="600" height="450" alt="maxent" src="https://github.com/user-attachments/assets/60301e82-e076-4584-8113-23c25ae70519" />